Naifeng/Variant-Selection/README.md

 * `Blur` contains code for Halide Blur function on CPU and GPU
 * `FFT` contains code for Halide FFT implementation on CPU and GPU

 Details about running code are described in README.md within each folder.
+Please be consistent with input/output filenames.

 ## Dependencies